fevieira27/MoveToBeActive/README.md

 **2.2.0** (Coming soon)
 - [ ] Add option to have battery always following the accent color.
-- [ ] Add option to have the hour numbers and hask marks in white for MIP displays.
+- [ ] Add option to have the hour numbers and hask marks in white for MIP displays (for better readability).
-- [ ] Keep the 3,6,9 and 12 hour hash marks colored when in AOD mode and user has the hour numbers hidden (for better readability, since all tickmarks have the same size).
+- [ ] Keep the 6,12 hour hash marks colored when in AOD mode, keeping the numbers hidden (for better readability, since all tickmarks have the same size).
+- [ ] Add an option for thinner hands.

-**2.3.0** (Coming soon)
+**2.3.0** (?)
 - [ ] Create layout option for different hashmark types based on the Vivomove Luxe series.

 **3.0.0** (?)